tpf/grants-perlfoundation-org/README.md

 ### SparrowHub

 [SparrowHub](http://repo.westus.cloudapp.azure.com/hub) is a repository of [Sparrow](https://github.com/melezhik/Sparrow6  ) plugins - reusable scripts for various automation tasks.
 Plugins are written on many languages and get run eithor by `cli` or through a programmatic Raku API.
 Both Raku and Perl community might gain an advantage of plugins eco system easing developers life.
-SparrowHub could be thought as a Metacpan/Raku modules but with more practical approach - find a plugin and run it straight away.
+SparrowHub could be thought as a MetaCPAN/Raku modules but with more practical approach - find a plugin and run it straight away.
 It's dead easy to create new plugins and distribute them.

 So a proposal is:

 * Finishing SparrowHub site development ( sites improvements, getting better DNS, logo creation so on )
-* Finishish plugins migration to a new version of Sparrow ( see this [roadmap](https://github.com/melezhik/Sparrow6/blob/master/Roadmap.md#medium-priority) )
+* Finishing plugins migration to a new version of Sparrow ( see this [roadmap](https://github.com/melezhik/Sparrow6/blob/master/Roadmap.md#medium-priority) )
 * Adding new plugins are of the interest for both Raku and Perl communities. ( Some Raku/Perl related plugins could be found on [SparrowHub](http://repo.westus.cloudapp.azure.com/hub/search?q=perl+%7C%7C+Perl+%7C%7C+Raku+%7C%7C+raku+%7C%7C+cpm+%7C%7C+cpan+%7C%7C+zef+) )